Laissez les Bons Temps Rouler en Louisiana

 The opposite of a nightcap is an eye opener.
 On our morning stroll through flea markets and the French Market with our giant frozen daiquiris, we devour alligator sausage po boys, crawfish pie, freshly shucked oysters, colossal gulf shrimp and crunchy fried pickles.
 Food and music tours begin outside the Jazz Park Visitor’s Centre along the floodwall in Dutch Alley; and a short walk from Jackson Square leads us to the New Orleans School of Cooking, where we learn the differences between Cajun and Creole, and make our own roux.

 Pick any week of the year and there is some great music or gastronomy festival going on—the celebrations are endless, and everyone is intent on having a good time.
 There is an intoxicating allure of the voodoo and the vibe, from the sax to the fiddle, and the bayous to the bars.
-New Orleans, the jewel of the Republic, is determined to shine with the luster of all its eclectic traditions.
+New Orleans, the jewel of the Republic, is determined to shine with the lustre of all its eclectic traditions.

 www.louisianatravel.com/canada